iteravirgo/bcsitera.github.io/apps/cargoson/docs/en-US/help.md

 # Cargoson Interface for Business Central User Guide

 Cargoson Interface enables the following:
 - Sending Transportation Orders (incl.
-Direct Booking ones) from Business Central to Cargoson.
-Sending Transportation Orders is supported from Business Central Sales Quotes, Sales Orders, Posted Sales Shipments and Purchase orders.
+Transportation Orders with Direct Booking option) from Business Central to Cargoson.
+Sending Transportation Orders is possible from Business Central Sales Quotes, Sales Orders, Posted Sales Shipments and Purchase orders.
 - Sending Transportation Price Requests from Business Central to Cargoson and applying the selection directly to the source documents.
-Sending Price Requests is supported from Business Central Sales Quotes, Sales Orders, Posted Sales Shipments and Purchase orders.
+Sending Price Requests is possible from Business Central Sales Quotes, Sales Orders, Posted Sales Shipments and Purchase orders.
 - See Data Exchange Log between Business Central and Cargoson.

 ## Contents